-The current National Association for Sport and Physical Education (NASPSE, 2004) recommends that young children accumulate a minimum of 30 minutes of planned physical activity daily.
-However, the challenge of time and resources remains a heavy burden on early childhood educators who teach in an era where the emphasis is on educational accountability for academic performance and school readiness.
-To meet the state-mandated learning outcomes, children are sitting more and moving less.
-Preschool dance however offers a creative and joyful solution.
-It nurtures the whole child and uniquely supports growth across all domains of learning.
+The National Association for Sport and Physical Education (NASPSE, 2004) recommends that young children engage in at least 30 minutes of planned physical activity daily.
+However, early childhood educators face challenges in balancing this requirement with the emphasis on educational accountability for academic performance and school readiness.

 Are There Benefits to Dance in Early Childhood Programs?